stg-tud/MUBench/mubench.cli/README.md

 Setting up your own detector for evaluation in MUBench is simple:

 1. Implement a [MUBench Runner](#runner) for your detector.
-2. Place an executable JAR with your runner as its entry point in `detectors/my-detector/my-detector.jar`.
+2. Place an executable JAR with your runner as its entry point in `detectors/mydetector/mydetector.jar`.
-3. Create a [/detectors/my-detector/releases.yml](#list-of-detector-releases), to provide version information.
+3. Create [/detectors/mydetector/releases.yml](#list-of-detector-releases), to provide version information.
-4. Create a [/detectors/my-detector/detector.py](#detector.py) for any post processing on the detector findings.
+4. Create [/detectors/mydetector/detector.py](#detector.py), to post process your detector's findings.
-5. [Run Benchmarking Experiments](../mubench.pipeline/) using `my-detector` as the detector id.
+5. [Run Benchmarking Experiments](../mubench.pipeline/) using `mydetector` as the detector id.

 If you have a detector set up for running on MUBench, please [contact Sven Amann](http://www.stg.tu-darmstadt.de/staff/sven_amann) to publish it with the benchmark.
 Feel free to do so as well, if you have questions or require assistance.